-To the knowledge of the directors and executive officers of the Corporation as of May 3rd, 2017, the only persons who beneficially own, or control or direct, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to any class of voting securities of the Corporation are as follows:
+To the knowledge of the directors and executive officers of the Corporation as of May 8th, 2018, the only persons who beneficially own, or control or direct, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to any class of voting securities of the Corporation are as follows:

-• Pan Atlantic Bank and Trust Limited owns 6,254,432 shares of the Corporation representing 11.04% of the outstanding shares of the Corporation and FCMI Financial Corporation, which owns all of the shares of Pan Atlantic Bank and Trust Limited, owns 694,092 shares representing 1.22% of the outstanding shares of the Corporation.
-FCMI Parent Co., an affiliate of FCMI Financial Corporation owns 3,721,182 shares representing 6.57% of the Corporation.
-In addition, principals of the Friedberg Mercantile Group Ltd. and their foundations own 322,525 shares of the Corporation representing less than 0.57% of the Corporation's outstanding shares.
-Pan Atlantic Bank and Trust Ltd. is ultimately beneficially owned and controlled by Albert D. Friedberg and members of his immediate family.
+• Pan Atlantic Bank and Trust Limited owns 6,254,432 Common shares of the Corporation representing 10.53% of the outstanding shares of the Corporation and FCMI Financial Corporation, which owns all of the shares of Pan Atlantic Bank and Trust Limited, owns 694,092 Common shares representing 1.17% of the outstanding shares of the Corporation.
+FCMI Parent Co., an affiliate of FCMI Financial Corporation owns 3,915,682 Common shares representing 6.59% of the outstanding shares of the Corporation.
+In addition, principals of the Friedberg Mercantile Group Ltd. and their foundations own 322,525 Common shares of the Corporation representing less than 0.54% of the Corporation's outstanding shares.
+Pan Atlantic Bank and Trust Limited is ultimately beneficially owned and controlled by Albert D. Friedberg and members of his immediate family.
 Albert D. Friedberg is the President and a director of Friedberg Mercantile Group Ltd.